mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 ### `disable_sescmd_history`

-**`disable_sescmd_history`** disables the session command history.
+This option disables the session command history.
 This way no history is stored and if a slave server fails, the router will not try to replace the failed slave.
-Disabling session command history will allow connection pooling without causing a constant growth in the memory consumption.
-The session command history is enabled by default.
+Disabling session command history will allow long-lived connections without causing a constant growth in the memory consumption.

+This option is only intended to be enabled if the value of `max_slave_connections` is lowered below the default value.
+This will allow a failed slave to be replaced with a standby slave server.

+In versions 2.0 and older, the session command history is enabled by default.
+Starting with version 2.1, the session command history is disabled by default.

 ```
 # Disable the session command history